KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

-     :attr:`BEARING`                       scalar (deg)              relative heading to this vessel :attr:`HEADING`                       scalar (deg)              Absolute heading to this vessel :attr:`MAXTHRUST`                     scalar                    Sum of active maximum thrusts :attr:`AVAILABLETHRUST`               scalar                    Sum of active limited maximum thrusts :attr:`FACING`                        :struct:`Direction`       The way the vessel is pointed :attr:`MASS`                          scalar (metric tons)      Mass of the ship :attr:`WETMASS`                       scalar (metric tons)      Mass of the ship fully fuelled
+     :attr:`BEARING`                       scalar (deg)              relative heading to this vessel :attr:`HEADING`                       scalar (deg)              Absolute heading to this vessel :attr:`MAXTHRUST`                     scalar                    Sum of active maximum thrusts :meth:`MAXTHRUSTAT(pressure)`         scalar                    Sum of active maximum thrusts at the given atmospheric pressure
+     :attr:`AVAILABLETHRUST`               scalar                    Sum of active limited maximum thrusts :meth:`AVAILABLETHRUSTAT(pressure)`   scalar                    Sum of active limited maximum thrusts at the given atmospheric pressure
+     :attr:`FACING`                        :struct:`Direction`       The way the vessel is pointed :attr:`MASS`                          scalar (metric tons)      Mass of the ship :attr:`WETMASS`                       scalar (metric tons)      Mass of the ship fully fuelled